Backups

 Billing

-• Storage Costs: Based on the actual size of your compressed backups
+- Storage Costs: Billed per GB stored, based on the actual size of your compressed backups

-• Transfer Costs: Charges for uploading backups to cloud storage
+- Transfer Costs: Charges for uploading backups to cloud storage (also at direct provider rates)

-• Real-time Billing: Costs are fetched from AWS Cost Explorer hourly
+- Real-time Billing: Costs are fetched from the infrastructure provider hourly

-• Direct Pass-through: You pay the actual AWS costs with no markup
+- Direct Pass-through: You pay the infrastructure provider's direct rate with zero VoltageGPU markup

 Cost Optimization Tips